Buyer’s Guide to Traditional Logs

 Logs are sold by volume, so it’s virtually impossible for you to compare logs with any other form of energy…AND you pay for water!

 A ‘builder’s bag’ of logs looks like a lot of energy but it’s all smoke and mirrors.
+The logs only weigh about 200kg.

 In terms of calorific value it takes 5.6 ‘builder’s tote bags’ (measuring 82cm x 82cm x 82cm) or 4.2 full cubic metre bags, of mixed hard/softwood (dried down to 20% moisture content) to equal one pallet (960kg) of our wood briquettes.